Alex-Izmalkov/Forecasts-and-Predictions-Project.Churn-Analysis-for-a-Gym-Chain/README.md

 - The project deals with drawing up typical customer portraits, analyzing the factors that impact churn most and predicting the probability of churn for each customer.

-- For that matter, it includes with building graphs and heatmaps, examining distributions, building prediction models and creating clusters.
+- For that matter, it includes examining distributions, building graphs and a correlation matrix, and creating prediction models and clusters.